skokenes/RxQ/README.md

 Want to play with it immediately?
 [Try forking this sandbox.](https://codesandbox.io/embed/o155xl98y)

 ## Qlik Support
-As of v1.0.2, the following APIs are supported:
+As of v2.0.0, the following APIs are supported:
-- Engine API for QS 12.34.11
+- Engine 12.181.0

-Custom builds for other versions of the QS Engine can be generated using the included build scripts.
+Custom builds for other versions of the Qlik Associative Engine can be generated using the included build scripts.
 See the build section.

 ## Building RxQ
 RxQ has several auto-generated components that build the source code and compile it into the distributed package for NPM.
+It leverages Qlik Engine v12.181.0 to generate method names.
 The steps are:
 1) Getting the correct QIX Engine schemas and generating operators for all API methods for the desired engine version
 2) Converting all source code into distribution modules and move them to the distribution folder
 3) Creating the package.json files for the distribution folder